NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

         15 TW  years = 5266.7723 kg
 ```
  In the 1950's the US built 300 MK-17 and MK-24 bombs, each of which could release
- approximately 20 Megatons of energy for a total cold war arsenal of about 6,000 Megatons
+ approximately 20 Megatons of energy for a total cold war arsenal of about 6,000 Megatons.
- in this one weapon system.
-This was equal to 616 lbs of matter-energy conversion or ~7,000
+ Each of these bombs could convert 616 lbs of matter to energy or 7,000
+ Terra watt hours each.

- Terra watt hours.
-Each of these bombs could have incinerated a large city and set fire
+ Every one of these bombs could have incinerated a large city and set fire
  to half a state the size of Washington.

+ They were retired in the late 1950's.
 ```
 You have: 20 Mton_e 300
 You want: lbs